Occupational therapy, physical therapy, and speech therapy/speech-language pathology are often collectively referred to as “rehabilitation therapy.”

 Differences in licensure

-Many speech-language pathology positions also require SLPs to have earned (or be working toward earning) their Certificate of Clinical Competence (CCC) through the American Speech-Language-Hearing Association (ASHA).
-This certification requires the SLP complete a clinical fellowship year (among other requirements).
+In the US, speech-language pathologists must complete a master’s degree-level program, pass the Praxis exam, maintain continuing education requirements, and obtain state licensure in order to practice in an individual state.
+Many speech-language pathology positions also require SLPs to earn (or to be working toward earning) and maintain their Certificate of Clinical Competence (CCCs) through the American Speech-Language-Hearing Association (ASHA).
+This certification requires the SLP to complete a clinical fellowship year with an experienced SLP mentor (among other requirements).

-Each state has different requirements for PTs, OTs, and SLPs to obtain and maintain licensure, so therapists must consider individual state laws, regardless of whether they have been educated on US soil or elsewhere.
+Each state has different requirements for PTs, OTs, and SLPs to obtain and maintain licensure, so therapists must consider individual state laws—regardless of whether they have been educated on US soil or elsewhere.

 OT vs. PT vs. SLP salary